Tesfa433/Tesfa433/README.md

-- 👋 Hi, I’m esfahun Tegene Boshe
+- 👋 Hi, I’m Tesfahun Tegene Boshe
 - 👀 I’m interested in data science.
 - 🌱 I’m currently studying data science at University of Warsaw.
 - 💞️ I’m looking to collaborate on any interesting data science topic.